truthcoin/www.truthcoin.info/_posts/2015-11-24-drivechain.md

 ### Reminder

 Sidechains allow Bitcoin to be fully programmable.
-Unlike Rootstock/Ethereum, however, this flexibility is accomplished in a *safe* way: by default, users can't be affected *at all* by any new programming.
+Unlike the 'smart contracts' of a *general* environment like Rootstock/Ethereum, each individual sidechain is completely "opt-in": by default, users won't be affected *at all* by any new programming.

 #### Existing Work